How to geocode individual sites manually

 Town or city

 Sloc Local will return the closest matching result, which you can select to assign coordinates to that site.
+Select the matching result and click on Use updated geocode to confirm your selection.

 Pin drop on the map